Draftsman: Make the Software Do the Documentation

 So instead of we as designers having to become more efficient, let’s ask for our tools to be more efficient.
 Documentation automation tools DO exist!
 Most are third-party or add-on tools to your current PCB flows.
 But isn’t documentation a requirement to get your products created?
 Why should you have to pay extra to create the outputs you need?

 Draftsman® is a dedicated documentation authoring environment included as part of the Altium Designer® standard PCB license.
 Because of our unified design environment, it reads the board data directly from the PCB.
-Standard border templates are provided, which can be edited per your company’s requirements and centralized in the Altium Vault®, ensuring consistent use across your organization.
+Standard border templates are provided, which can be edited per your company’s requirements and centralized in your Altium 365 workspace, ensuring consistent use across your organization.
 From there, the designer can easily add and manipulate a variety of views to quickly construct accurate and detailed fab and assembly drawings.
 All facets of the PCB are available for inclusion, including copper, mechanical component model details, layer stack information, BOM data, and more.
 Even assembly variants are supported.
 And when an ECO comes along, there’s no need to regenerate anything.
 Just update the Draftsman software document with the current PCB design and everything will update accordingly.
 Then just add the Draftsman software document (or documents) as part of your Output Job file for a complete and repeatable design release package.

 When you’re ready to streamline your design and production workflow, use the world-class CAD features and automated PCB assembly drawing tools in Altium Designer®.
 You and your team can create advanced designs and quickly prepare them for manufacturing while staying productive and efficient.
 When it's time to release your designs to production, use the complete set of release management features in the Altium 365™ platform to collaborate with your manufacturer.
 Everything you need to design and produce advanced electronics can be found in one software package.